 The Authority owns numerous properties with environmental issues that meet the criteria for "obligating events" and disclosure under GASB Statement No. 49.
 All of the properties meeting the criteria were acquired by the Authority for the purpose of constructing a school facilities project on behalf of an SDA District and, at the present, the Authority believes it has obligated itself to commence clean-up activities.
 The Authority will continue to evaluate the applicability of this Statement relating to specific project sites as adjustments are made to its portfolio of school facilities projects.
 The Authority's remediation activities generally include: pre-cleanup activities including preliminary assessment and site investigation; asbestos and lead based paint removal; underground storage tank removal; neutralization, containment, removal and disposal of ground pollutants; site restoration; and post-remediation monitoring and oversight.
-The following table summarizes the Authority's SDA-owned properties associated with school facilities projects in various stages of predevelopment and construction.
+The following table summarizes the Authority's expected cash outlays (estimated costs), payments and cost recoveries related to numerous SDA-owned properties associated with school facilities projects in various stages of pre-development and construction.

-Estimated Cost Payments to Date PRO at 12-31-2015 Pre-cleanup activities \$ 5,127,988 \$ 5,513,075 \$ (385,087) Site remediation work 66,398,612 59,857,457 6,541,155 Post-remediation monitoring 1,034,086 421,346 612,740 Asbestos and lead based paint removal 17,020,327 16,208,973 811,354 Sub-total 89,581,013 82,000,851 7,580,162 Less: Estimated environmental cost recoveries (ECR) not yet realized 1,877,330 - 1,877,330 Liability for pollution remediation obligations \$ 87,703,683 \$ 82,000,851 \$ 5,702,832 - Receivable for realized ECR \$ 152,800 \$ - \$ 152,800
+Estimated Cost Payments to Date PRO at 12-31-2015 Pre-cleanup activities Site remediation work \$ 5,127,988 66,398,612 \$ 5,513,075 59,857,457 \$ (385,087) 6,541,155 Post-remediation monitoring Asbestos and lead based paint removal 1,034,086 17,020,327 421,346 16,208,973 612,740 811,354 Sub-total Less: Estimated environmental cost 89,581,013 82,000,851 7,580,162 recoveries (ECR) not yet realized 1,877,330 1,877,330 Liability for pollution remediation obligations \$ 87,703,683 \$ 82,000,851 \$ 5,702,832 Receivable for realized ECR \$ 152,800 \$ \$ 152,800